tomortonbew-personal/interview-coach-skill/references/coaching-state.md

 - Key seniority shift: Ashleigh will care less about story mechanics, more about strategic thinking, commercial judgement, autonomous operation at Senior PM level
 - Developmental note from Stage 1 to address: prepare a story about handling high pressure and friction at work
 - Preparation required: well-researched on mission and app; 2–3 questions prepared; no advance case study prep required
+- Outcome: REJECTED — 2026-04-02 (feedback via Chloe)

+**Feedback from hiring team (via Chloe, 2026-04-02)**

+Positives:

+1. Came across as personable, engaging, and confident throughout
+1. Demonstrated credible experience in experimentation, A/B testing, and cross-functional product delivery — spoke with authority
+1. During the case study, identified the “decision moment” as a critical friction point — strong product instinct
+1. Suggestion to reduce browsing overload to help users make faster, more confident choices was well-received
+1. Comfortable discussing behavioural metrics and explaining how testing validates specific changes (e.g. improved repeat ordering)
+1. Overall: solid experience in consumer journey optimisation within experimentation-led environments

+Improvements (actionable for future interviews):

+1. **Problem diagnosis before solution** — moved too quickly toward a personalisation-led solution before fully diagnosing root causes of the retention problem or testing alternative hypotheses.
+Take more time to exhaust the problem space first.
+1. **Sharper customer behaviour assessment** — identify specific user segments that are churning; pinpoint exactly what differentiates retained users from those who leave.
+Segmentation before solution.
+1. **Deeper “why” behind user behaviour** — reducing browsing overload was a sensible direction, but reasoning needed more depth into *why* that specific behaviour exists.
+1. **Data availability thinking** — correctly identified need for signals like order history and cuisine preference, but should have gone further on *how to acquire this data*, particularly for newer users where such signals are sparse.
+1. **Commercial framing** — needed clearer articulation of how the proposed solution would directly impact retention, frequency, and LTV, and why those outcomes matter for broader business strategy.
+The “so what for the business” layer was underdeveloped.

 ### Rightmove — Technical PM, AI Enablement